XRPLF/XRPL-Standards/XLS-0033d-compact-fungible-tokens/README.md

 We define three transactions related to CFT Issuances: **`CFTokenIssuanceCreate`** and **`CFTokenIssuanceDestroy`** and  **`CFTokenIssuanceSet`** for minting, destroying, and updating CFT _Issuances_ respectively on XRPL.

 #### 1.3.1.1 The **`CFTokenIssuanceCreate`** transaction

-The **`CFTokenIssuanceCreate`** transaction creates an **`CFTokenIssuance`** object and adds it to the relevant directory node of the `creator`.
+The **`CFTokenIssuanceCreate`** transaction creates a **`CFTokenIssuance`** object and adds it to the relevant directory node of the creator account.
 This transaction is the only opportunity an `issuer` has to specify any token fields that are defined as immutable (e.g., CFT Flags).

-If the transaction is successful, the newly created token will be owned by the account (the `creator` account) which executed the transaction.
+If the transaction is successful, the newly created token will be owned by the account (the creator account) which executed the transaction.

 ##### 1.3.1.1.1 Transaction-specific Fields
 | Field Name         | Required? | JSON Type | Internal Type |